marius00/cohstats/CoHStats/webui/README.md

 #### TODO:
+* Stop button - Stop reading data until reset
+* Reset button (reset current stats and start a new scan for data locations, eg new game)
 * Saving/loading of stats (why?
 I dunno.
 For development if nothing else.)
 * Possible to auto detect which player is using the tool?